Skip to content

 Key Takeaways

 It’s a good idea to check how these settings have performed in the past and adjust if needed.
-This way, you can take advantage of small changes in price to make a profit.
+This way, you can take advantage of small price changes to make a profit.
 Remember, it’s better to rely on data and tested strategies, not just your gut feel for trades.

 1 Minute Scalper’s Dilemma